 Best Stainless Steel: ZUHNE Genoa 32 16-Gauge Stainless Steel 32-Inch Undermount Kitchen Sink

-What We Like: Deep basins, drain at the back of the sink, durable
+What We Love: Deep basins, drain at the back of the sink, durable

 This industrial-grade sink is both functional and attractive.
 While the 50/50 basin is the most functional in our opinion, Zuhne offers a similar 60/40 basin and a 60/40 low divide basin option.
 All three versions amount to the same size: 32 x 19 x 10 inches.
 We love that the deep bowls of the 50/50 basin can contain stacks of pans and dirty dishes (should you happen to have them).